Perturbative QCD fitting of KEDR and BESIII $e^+e^-$ data for R(s) and $\alpha_s$ determination: Introduction

-In Ref.\cite{Boito:2025qfz} the $\alpha_s$ value was {\it not extracted} but {\it fixed} from the given by the Particle Data Group world average value $\alpha_s(M_Z)=0.1180\pm 0.0009$ \cite{ParticleDataGroup:2024cfk} , which does not include the results of determinations of $\alpha_s$ from the $e^+e^-$ annihilation to hadrons data below energy of manifestation of $Z^0$ boson peak.
-In this our work we will follow the way back and will consider the problem of extraction of $\alpha_s$ from the analysis of available now R ratio data of KEDR collaboration \cite{Anashin:2015woa, Anashin:2016hmv,KEDR:2018hhr} and BESIII collaboration \cite{BESIII:2021wib} in the energy region below the thresholds of production of charm quark- and anti-quark pairs.
+In Ref.\cite{Boito:2025qfz} the $\alpha_s$ value was {\it not extracted} but {\it fixed} from the world average value $\alpha_s(M_Z)=0.1180\pm 0.0009$, given by the Particle Data Group \cite{ParticleDataGroup:2024cfk}.
+In our work, we will follow the way back and consider the problem of extraction of $\alpha_s$ from the analysis of available now R ratio data of the KEDR collaboration \cite{Anashin:2015woa, Anashin:2016hmv,KEDR:2018hhr} and BESIII collaboration \cite{BESIII:2021wib} in the energy region below the thresholds of production of charm quark- and anti-quark pairs and {\bf truncating} R-ratio QCD expression {\bf at each subsequent order} of perturbation theory expansion.

-While doing this study we will try to achieve the following aims : \begin{itemize} \item to get new $e^+e^-$-related $\alpha_s(M_Z)$ values for the fundamental constant of strong interactions from the analysis of recent $e^+e^-$-colliders experimental data for R ratio ; \item to take into account maximum information on the theoretical perturbative QCD approximations for both experimentally measured R ratio and for the energy evolution of obeying the QCD asymptotic freedom property strong interactions coupling constant $\alpha_s$; \item to clarify whether the analysis of existing new experimental $e^+e^-$ annihilation data is sensitive to the difference between the sign structures of the QCD perturbation theory expansions, originally defined in the Euclidean region and the ones further on transformed into physical Minkowski region where the experimental data for R ratio is obtained. \end{itemize}
+While performing this study, we will try to achieve the following aims : \begin{itemize} \item to get new $e^+e^-$-related $\alpha_s(M_Z)$ values for the fundamental constant of strong interactions from the independent analysis of these recent experimental data for the R ratio ; \item to take into account maximum information on the theoretical perturbative QCD approximations for both experimentally measured R ratio and for the energy evolution of strong interactions coupling constant $\alpha_s$, obeying the QCD asymptotic freedom property; \item to clarify whether the analysis of existing new lower energy experimental $e^+e^-$ annihilation data is sensitive to the {\bf difference between the sign structures and the values of the QCD perturbation theory coefficients}, originally defined in the Euclidean region, and the ones further on transformed into the physical Minkowski region, where the experimental data for the R ratio are obtained. \end{itemize}

+We will also try to get personal impression on the conclusion made in Ref.\cite{Boito:2025qfz} that the QCD fits give a definite preference to KEDR data in relation to BESIII ones for the $e^+e^-$ to hadrons total cross sections and whether it is possible to minimize the observed in Ref.\cite{Boito:2025qfz} definite tension between perturbative QCD predictions for R-ratio and the BESIII data by applying definite kinematical cuts to these data.

+These cuts disfavor the inclusion into final physical fits of the extracted BESIII 8 data points for R above 3.4 GeV.
+We will see , that taking them into the account result in the significant decrease of the goodness-of-fit probability of the outcomes of the fits significantly below the commonly accepted $5\%$ level.